cogent3/cogent3/doc/scripting_guidelines.rst

 	python /home/pycogent_user/pycogent_script_template.py

 You've now got a working PyCogent script.
 You can continue working with this script to add the functionality you're interested in.
-See the `optparse documentation <http://docs.python.org/library/optparse.html>`_ documentation for discussion of how to create options, as well as the `example script <./scripting_guidelines.html#countseqs>`_ provided below.
+See the `optparse documentation <http://docs.python.org/library/optparse.html>`_ documentation for discussion of how to create options, as well as the example script :ref:`countseqs` provided below.

 General notes on designing command line interfaces
 --------------------------------------------------